allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 ## FAQ

-### My data needs to start at a timepoint other than zero.
+### My data needs to start at a timepoint other than zero

-Once you get the first frame in your dataset, you'll need to save this data to your dataset's metadata and also include the information when generating the frame paths.
+Once you get the first frame in your dataset, you'll need to save the `starting_timepoint` to your dataset's metadata and include the information when generating the frame paths.

 ```python
 writer = ColorizerDatasetWriter(...)